3 ways credit cards can help you achieve your fitness goals

 Working out at home becomes a lot easier when you have the proper equipment.
 Depending on your fitness goals, the cost of a home gym can reach into the thousands of dollars.
 Luckily, there are several credit cards to help take the sting out of your initial investment by way of sign-up bonuses and/or special financing.

 A credit card with true 0-percent financing – i.e., a card that doesn’t incur any interest until your introductory period expires – is probably the safer way to finance your home gym, and there is a plethora of options.
-One of the best is the Citi Diamond Preferred card, which includes an exceptionally long 21-month 0-percent period on new purchases – this gives you lots of wiggle room to pay off your balance before the high interest rate kicks in.
+One of the best is the Citi Diamond Preferred card, which includes a 12-month 0-percent period on new purchases – this gives you some wiggle room to pay off your balance before the high interest rate kicks in.

 3. Dress the part.